-Liquidity and capital resources
+Liquidity and Capital Resources

-Sources of liquidity and capital
+Sources of Liquidity and Capital

-As of June 30, 2024, we had \$1.0 million of cash and cash equivalents.
-Since inception, we have generated limited revenues and have incurred significant operating losses and negative cash flows from our operations, and we anticipate that we will continue to incur losses for the foreseeable future.
+As of March 31, 2025, we had \$3.1 million of cash and cash equivalents.
+Since inception, we have generated limited revenues and have incurred significant operating losses and negative cash flows from our operations, and we anticipate that we will continue to incur losses for at least the foreseeable future.
 We have not yet commercialized any of our product candidates and we do not expect to generate revenue from sales of any product candidates for several years, if at all.